Skip to content

 Simulation setup guide

-Below, you’ll find a simplified guide for setting up this simulation.
+Here you’ll find a simplified, example case level guide for setting up a loudspeaker simulation.

-1. In the Model section, start off by importing .step files for your loudspeaker and cabinet.
-Example image Example image
+1. In the Model section, start off by importing CAD files for your loudspeaker and cabinet.

-2. Create a sphere for the air bubble geometry:
+2. Build a sphere for the air bubble geometry:

 NameElement typeCenter point (m)Radius (m)